Training Contract commencing 2019

 Your Training Contract will start with a two-week induction programme to equip you with the skills you’ll need to start making an immediate contribution.

 You can expect department-specific training and, throughout your Training Contract, you’ll be able to call on the personal and professional support of our Graduate Recruitment and Development team.

 During your two-year Training Contract, you’ll spend six months in four key practice areas, referred to as ‘seats’.
 In each seat you’ll have a supervisor who acts as your work provider and mentor, and a Trainee Partner who is responsible for overseeing your progress.
 We believe it is important for all trainees to gain broad experience.
 Trainees regularly participate in a range of tasks including drafting, researching, attending meetings and proof-reading.
 The Firm’s clients span a wide spectrum of industries, and the group encourages its trainees to develop a knowledge of specific industry sectors.

 Our seat rotation policy ensures you experience at least three distinct areas of law, including Contentious Law.
 A number of departments offer contentious experience, including Dispute Resolution, Employment, Intellectual Property and EU, Competition & Trade.

-Corporate work is at the heart of the Firm and all Trainees are required to complete six months in our Corporate department during their Training Contract.
+Corporate work is at the heart of the Firm and all Trainees are required to complete a six month transactional seat during their Training Contract.
 The Graduate Recruitment and Development team will discuss your interest in particular departments, which is considered in-line with business needs.

 Midway through each seat, you’ll have an informal review to discuss your progress and development.
 At the end of each seat, there’ll be a more formal evaluation with a Trainee Partner who will provide feedback on your progress and experience.